Amperity Privacy Notice

 Our Privacy Notice Has Recently Changed.

-We have made changes to this Privacy Notice that apply on or after the “Last Updated” date to provide you with information on how we process your Personal Data.
-These changes include additional details about:
+We have made changes to this Privacy Notice that apply on or after the “Last Updated” date to provide you with information on how we process your personal data.
+These changes include:

 This Notice applies when you: